 The invitation will fit in an A7 envelope.
 Also stuff an RSVP card and envelope, plus any other enclosure cards inside your mailing envelope.

-If you love the look of the hand stitched ribbon with the folksy feel of our Love Birds invitation collection as seen in this tutorial you can purchase individual templates or a bundle using the big green button below.
+If you love the look of the hand stitched ribbon with the folksy feel of our Love Birds invitation collection, as seen in this tutorial, you can purchase access to our entire collection of invitations at the "LEARN MORE" button below.

 With template love,